Characterizing active learning environments in physics using network analysis and COPUS observations

 \subsection{Social Network Data Collection}

 Research sites provided rosters of students enrolled in the introductory physics course for the term that would be observed.
 Students were invited via email to complete an online survey during the first week of the term and again at the end of the term.
+They were provided with a one-sentence introduction, informing them that we were studying how the social network of the classroom develops.
 Students were asked to select their name from a list of people enrolled in the class.
 Given the same list, they were presented with the question \begin{quote} ``Please choose from the list of people that are enrolled in your physics class the names of any other student with whom you had a meaningful interaction in class during the past week, even if you were not the main person speaking." \end{quote} Students self-identified what counted as a `meaningful' interaction.
 This approach to network data collection has been used successfully in physics education research previously~\cite{Zwolak2017,Dou2016BeyondLens, Brewe2010ChangingCommunities}.
 Instructors were asked to promote the survey in class to encourage participation.